 There are two parameters that define the role of os endpoint and which ports will be active in an Etherchannel:

-If no changes are made to the priority value then the switch with lowest MAC address will become decision maker as to what ports actively participate in EtherChannel at given time.
+If no changes are made to the priority value then the switch with the lowest MAC address will become decision-maker as to what ports actively participate in EtherChannel at a given time.

 In LACP we may bundle as much as 16 ports together and only maximum of 8 are active at any given point in time and rest are on standby just in case if any active port fails.

 If no changes are made to the port priority value then first 8 ports (Assuming bundle is of 16 ports) are chosen as active ports in the bundle based on their low port number.

 Active Mode: In this, the switch actively asks the far end to negotiate an ether channel.

 Passive Mode: In this mode, the switch waits to hear from the far end to negotiate an ether channel and doesn’t actively ask to negotiate an ether channel.

 Now let us take an example as below to understand the configuration of LACP based ether-channel between two switches :